overblog/GraphQLBundle/docs/index.md

 Optionnal features depencies
 ------------

-- To use the Validator features, you must also install `symfony/validator`
+- To use the Validator features, you must also install `symfony/validator` and `doctrine/annotations`
 - To use the annotations, you must also install `doctrine/annotations`
 - To use the annotations doctrine type guesser, you must also install `doctrine/orm`